slub/data.slub-dresden.de/doc/api_endpoints/authority_provider.md

 ---

-It is preferred to use the second call of the API in case you already know the entity index of your dataset, see [`/{entity_index}`]({{ site.baseurl }}{% link doc/api_endpoints/entity_index.md %}), because this call can be processed much faster by elasticsearch compared to the more general request not providing the entity index.
+It is preferred to use the second call of the API in case you already know the entity index of your dataset, see [`/{entity_index}`]({{ site.baseurl }}{% link doc/api_endpoints/entity_index.md %}), because this call can be processed much faster by Elasticsearch compared to the more general request not providing the entity index.

 possible values for `{entity_index}`:
 * `events`